advance100/doc_webpack/FAQ.md

 ## How do I use CoffeeScript (or [other compile-to-js languages](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS)?

-altJS languages can be loaded by using special loaders.
+webpack can load altJS languages with special loaders.
 For example,

 ```javascript
 require('coffee-loader!mymodule.coffee')